zhouzhongyuan/blog/contents/articles/typescript-react-and-redux/index.md

 ...
 ```

-I banged my head on this for a while and I'm willing to bet a kosher Redux/TypeScript solution exists somewhere, but I sure couldn't find it.
+I banged my head on this for a while and I'm willing to bet a solid solution exists somewhere, but I sure couldn't find it.
+I'm still new to TypeScript.

 ## Cheating A Little Bit

 Redux itself is getting along just fine with TypeScript.
-The problem is only in react-redux's `Provider`. react-redux is a tiny library, it's just a little bit of glue to get a Redux store into a React component and have the React component update properly whenever the store changes.
-Even better, react-redux is almost entirely inside `connect`, if you look at [Provider's source](https://github.com/reactjs/react-redux/blob/master/src/components/Provider.js), it's almost doing nothing at all!
+The problem is only in react-redux's `Provider`. react-redux is a tiny library, gluing a Redux store to a React component.
+Even better, react-redux is almost entirely inside `connect`, if you look at [Provider's source](https://github.com/reactjs/react-redux/blob/master/src/components/Provider.js), it's nice and simple!

-All Provider is doing is placing the Redux store on the context, so that the component that `connect()` generated can find it.
+All Provider is doing is placing the Redux store on the child context, so that the component that `connect()` generated can find it.
 So I just wrote my own Provider that does the same thing, in a way that skirts around TypeScript

 ```typescript
 import * as React from "react";